-Table 1.6: Provincial budaet summary IUDIC 1.0.
-I IOVIIICIUI Duuget Julillialy
+Table 1 .6: Provincial budaet summary

-Outcome Main Adjusted appropriation Revised estimate Medium-term estimates
+Outcome Main Adjusted Revised appropriation appropriation estimate Medium-term estimates

-R thousand 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 2017/18
+R thousand 2013/14 2014/15 2015/16 2016/17 2017/18 2018/19 2019/20

 Provincial receipts

-Transfer receipts from national 0 0 0 0 0 0 0 0 0
+Transfer receipts from national - - - - - - - - -

 Equitable share

 Conditional grants

 Provincial own receipts

-Total provincial receipts 0 0 0 0 0 0 0 0 0
+Total provincial receipts - - - - - - - - -

 Provincial payments

 Current payments

 Transfers and subsidies

 Payments for capital assets

 Payments for financial assets

 Unallocated contingency reserve

-Total provincial payments 0 0 0 0 0 0 0 0 0
+Total provincial payments - - - - - - - - -

-Surplus/(deficit) before financing 0 0 0 0 0 0 0 0 0
+Surplus/(deficit) before financing - - - - - - - - -

 Financing

 Provincial roll-overs

 Provincial cash reserves

 Other (Specify)

-Other (Specify) name of the state
+Other (Specify)

-Surplus/(deficit) after financing 0 0 0 0 0 0 0 0 0
+Surplus/(deficit) after financing - - - - - - - - -

 The table further requires that provinces indicate receipts, payments, budgeted deficit and how it is financed or in the case of surpluses, how it is to be utilised.
-The 2014/15 financial year makes provision for three columns, which includes Main Appropriation, Adjusted Appropriation and Revised Estimates.
-The numbers included in 2014/15 under the revised estimates column refer to the estimated actual position, which could be described as the actual expenditure and collection as at 31 December 2014 and projections up to 31 March 2015.
+The 2016/17 financial year makes provision for three columns, which includes Main Appropriation, Adjusted Appropriation and Revised Estimates.
+The numbers included in 2016/17 under the revised estimates column refer to the estimated actual position, which could be described as the actual expenditure and collection as at 31 December and projections up to 31 March.
+For transparency, the province must specify the "other" items under Financing.